rickgaiser/gcc/gcc/config/mips/mips.md

 ;; mtlo		transfer to a lo register
 ;; mfhi		transfer from a hi register
 ;; mflo		transfer from a lo register
+;; mthi1	transfer to a hi1 register
+;; mtlo1	transfer to a lo1 register
+;; mfhi1	transfer from a hi1 register
+;; mflo1	transfer from a lo1 register
 ;; const	load constant
 ;; arith	integer arithmetic instructions
 ;; logical      integer logical instructions